verybadcat/CSharpMath/.github/ISSUE_TEMPLATE/feature-request-for-example-projects.md

 ---
-name: Feature request
+name: Feature request for Example projects
-about: Suggest an idea for CSharpMath
+about: Suggest a new feature for an Example project

 ---

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is. e.g. I'm always frustrated when [...]
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

 **Describe the solution you'd like**
-A clear and concise description of what you want to be implemented.
+A clear and concise description of what you want to happen.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.